Titanic Rising

-Titanic Rising is the fourth studio album by American singer-songwriter and musician Weyes Blood, released on April 5, 2019 by Sub Pop.
+Titanic Rising is the fifth studio album by American singer-songwriter and musician Weyes Blood, released on April 5, 2019, by Sub Pop.
 Produced by the artist along with Jonathan Rado, it is influenced by 1970s FM radio.
 Its lyrical themes address romantic pursuits, climate change, and references to the Titanic.

 The album was preceded by the release of three singles including "Andromeda", released on January 17, 2019, which was included in various year-end lists.
 "Everyday" and "Movies" were released as the second and third single, respectively.
 The album received universal acclaim from music critics, with praise going towards its powerful ambience and vulnerable lyrics.
 It earned the singer her first appearance on the UK Albums Chart, and additionally charted on the U.S. Top Album Sales chart and reached the top 20 in Scotland.

 Background

-Weyes Blood's third studio album, Front Row Seat to Earth, was released by the independent record label Mexican Summer on October 21, 2016.
+Weyes Blood's fourth studio album, Front Row Seat to Earth, was released by the independent record label Mexican Summer on October 21, 2016.
 She wrote the entirety of the album herself and produced it with Chris Cohen.

 After Front Row Seat to Earth, Weyes Blood signed with the Sub Pop record label in 2017.